masak/alma/spec/05-functions.md

 ## 5.8 Parameter binding

-After the arguments are passed to a function for invocation, and before we can run the function body, an environment for running the function body needs to be prepared.
-This happens in two steps: making sure that there is an argument for each required parameter and a parameter for each passed argument, and binding the parameters in the new environment.
+During function invocation, when arguments have been passed to a function for invocation, and before the function body can run, an environment is constructed in which to run the function body.

+This happens in two steps: first, making sure that there is an argument for each required parameter and a parameter for each passed argument, and second, binding the parameters in the new environment.

+The first step breaks down into the following smaller steps:

 * Assert that at least as many positional arguments have been passed as there are required positional parameters.
 If not, signal an exception.
-* Assert that if more positional arguments were passed than positional arguments (required and optional both), there's a positional rest parameter present.
+* Assert that the number of positional arguments does not exceed the number of (required and optional) positional parameters, or that there's a positional rest parameter declared in the parameter list.
 If not, signal an exception.
-* Assert that the set of names of named arguments is non-strictly contained by the set of names of required named parameters.
+* Assert that, for each required named parameter, there is a named argument of that name.
 If not, signal an exception.
-* Assert that if the set of names of named arguments contains a name not contained in the set of names of named arguments (required and optional both), there's a named rest parameter present.
+* Assert that all named arguments that were passed have a corresponding named parameter, or that a named rest parameter is declared in the parameter list.
   If not, signal an exception.

 At this point, we know that parameter binding won't fail because not enough arguments were passed for the required parameters, or too many arguments were